amindWalker/Rust-Layout-and-Types/README.md

 </div>

 ## The Kernel Virtual Memory Space
+> [!NOTE]

--   Kernel virtual memory is the segment of virtual memory reserved for the operating system kernel.
+> - Kernel virtual memory is the segment of virtual memory reserved for the operating system kernel.
 The virtual memory system, a memory management feature, allows the operating system to present the computer's physical memory to applications as a large and **contiguous block of memory**.

--   In the kernel's virtual memory, the operating system **keeps track of the memory pages that are currently being used** by the kernel and those that are available for use by applications.
+> - In the kernel's virtual memory, the operating system **keeps track of the memory pages that are currently being used** by the kernel and those that are available for use by applications.
 It also **maps physical memory addresses to virtual memory addresses to access hardware devices** and other system resources.

--   The kernel's virtual memory is usually divided into different regions, each of which serves a specific purpose.
+> - The kernel's virtual memory is usually divided into different regions, each of which serves a specific purpose.
 For example, one region might be used to **store kernel code and data**, while another might be used for **memory-mapped I/O**.

--   Virtual memory also allows the kernel to implement **memory protection**, which prevents applications from accessing memory they should not, such as that of other applications or the kernel.
+> - Virtual memory also allows the kernel to implement **memory protection**, which prevents applications from accessing memory they should not, such as that of other applications or the kernel.
 This is achieved by setting pages of memory with **specific access permissions**, such as **read-only** or **read-write**.

 <table width="100%">
   <tr>